edemaine/svgtiler/README.md

 6. An empty string, short for the empty symbol `<symbol viewBox="0 0 0 0"/>`.
 7. `undefined` or `null`, indicating that this mapping doesn't define a tile for this tile name (and the next mapping should be checked).
-8. Another mapping (JavaScript object, `Map` object, function, or `svgtiler.Mapping`) that gets recursively evaluated as described above (with the same tile name and context).
+8. Another mapping (JavaScript object, `Map` object, function, `svgtiler.Mapping`, or `svgtiler.Mappings`) that gets recursively evaluated as described above (with the same tile name and context).
    For example, a top-level JavaScript object could map some tile names to functions (when they need to be dynamic); or a top-level function could return different mappings depending on context.